Fiat 600 Review 2025: Price, specs & boot space

 Looking for a used car for sale?
 We've got 100s of Fiat Approved Used Cars for Sale for you to choose from, including a wide range of Fiat 600e cars for sale.

-In terms of the trim level you want, it’s tricky.
+In terms of the trim level you want, it’s also tricky.
 The entry-level Red trim is not poorly equipped by any means, and it looks like reasonable value for the money you pay.
 However, it does miss out on some desirable items of kit that you do get with the high-end La Prima trim, items such as alloy wheels (yes, really), parking sensors, a reversing camera, wireless phone charging, a movable boot floor and adaptive cruise control.
 There’s a big jump in price, though, so it’s a case of whether you consider the extra kit to be worth the extra money you pay.

-The Fiat 600e’s subtle design means it kind of blurs the lines between small hatchbacks and small SUVs, so it arguably competes with both.
-The funny thing is that the most prolific maker of cars like these of an electric nature is Stellantis, so most of the 600e’s competition comes from in-house brands.
 Peugeot has the e-208 hatchback and e-2008 SUV, Vauxhall has the Corsa Electric hatchback and the Mokka Electric SUV, and then there’s the DS 3 E-Tense and the Jeep Avenger.
 Rivals from outside the Stellantis group include the (now considerably bigger) Hyundai Kona Electric, the Mazda MX-30 and the Volvo EX30.

-Comfort and design: Fiat 600e interior
+Comfort and design: Fiat 600 interior

 "With a dashboard layout and infotainment system taken straight out of the Jeep Avenger, things are quite simple, but there are still a few ergonomic quirks regardless."